prominenceai/deepstream-services-library/docs/api-osd.md

 ```c++
 DslReturnType dsl_osd_clock_offsets_set(const wchar_t* name, uint offsetX, uint offsetY);
 ```
 This service sets the current clock X and Y offsets for the named On-Screen Display.
-The offsets start from the upper left corner of the bounding box for each object detected and tracked.
+The offsets start from the upper left corner of the frame.

 **Parameters**
 * `name` - [in] unique name of the On-Screen Display to query.